 Step 5: Deploy to Your Channel

-Once you’re happy with playground results, deploy your agent to handle real conversations.1
+Once you’re happy with playground results, deploy your agent to handle real conversations.Configure Trigger

 Select your connected channel and the events that should trigger the agent (e.g., “New ticket created”, “Message received”).

-Select Shadow mode to review responses before they go to customers.
+Select Testing mode to review behavior before switching to live customer responses.

 Step 6: Go Live

-After reviewing shadow responses and confirming quality:- Go to Deploy
+After reviewing test runs and confirming quality:- Go to Deploy

 - Click on your deployment